-If you have already begun crate training and determined where you want your Westie to be trained to use the bathroom (whether starting indoors on a potty mat or outside), then the next step to the potty training process is knowing what works best for your dog.
+If you have already begun crate training and determined where you want your Westie to be trained to use the bathroom (whether starting indoors on a potty mat or outside), the next step to the potty training process is knowing what works best for your dog.

 Westies can be stubborn and independent, so training them means you have to show them what is in it for them.